kubernetes/website/content/en/docs/tasks/extend-kubernetes/setup-konnectivity.md

 [kubernetes-sigs/apiserver-network-proxy](https://github.com/kubernetes-sigs/apiserver-network-proxy)
 is a reference implementation.

-Deploy the Konnectivity server on your control plane node.
+Deploy the Konnectivity server on your control plane.
 The provided `konnectivity-server.yaml` manifest assumes that the Kubernetes components are deployed as a {{< glossary_tooltip text="static Pod" term_id="static-pod" >}} in your cluster.
 If not, you can deploy the Konnectivity